Videos

 Enhanced Audio

-This feature combines the audio portion of a video with a narrative description that interprets what is happening in the video and provides the names and titles of individuals appearing in it.
-This is an audio-only presentation, so it does not include the video but does permit us to edit the program audio track, thereby allowing as much time as is needed for new descriptive material.
+Enhanced audio combines the audio portion of a video with a narrative description that interprets what is happening in the video and identifies the individuals who appear in it.
+This is an audio-only presentation for blind and low-vision users.
+While it does not include the video, the program audio track can be edited to allow as much time as needed for visually descriptive material.
+Computer-synthesized narration is used to set up the visual elements, actions, and individuals involved in each scene.
 Please keep the following in mind when developing the enhanced audio script:

-- Try to mention the most compelling images in your script, but you may need to leave out minor details (e.g., "images from newspapers, shots of report covers").
+• Try to include the most compelling images in your script.
+You may need to leave out minor details (e.g., "images from newspapers, shots of report covers").

 See File Setup for submission requirements related to this feature.